 6. Putting the comp plan in the description like this can also do a number of different things:

-It may attract candidates that have never earned anywhere near the plan.
+- It may attract candidates who have never earned anywhere near the plan.

 8. What percentage of time is spent qualifying inbound leads vs. outbound target account penetration?
 It takes very different types of sales skills to farm (qualify inbound leads) and hunt (outbound penetration).
 It would be valuable to the candidate reading this to know where they need to be stronger.

 9. Lastly, and most importantly, they say they want a “team player with an entrepreneurial spirit…” Does that sound like an oxymoron to anyone else?
 I’m not saying one can’t be a team player and be entrepreneurial.
 Culturally, candidates (and companies) will be more heavily weighted to one or the other.
-I suspect this company has never invested the time to look at their culture and even attempt to align it to be sure they are all on the same bus headed to the same destination.
+I suspect this company has never invested the time to look at their culture and even attempt to align it to be sure they are all in the same boat rowing toward the same destination.

 That should be enough to get you thinking more broadly about what you should be doing internally to be able to generate a high quality job description.
 I’d love to hear any thoughts, comments, concerns, or questions about this topic.